vidursaigal/Obsidian-Notes/Video Notes/Single Cell Sequencing - Eric Chow (UCSF).md

 Able to process a few hundred to max a few thousand cells.
 Also, very expensive.

 New Techniques:
 DropSeq - Uses microfluidics, very small droplets.
+Uses oil and emulsion to make droplets.
 One bead and one cell in each of the droplets.
-Each bead has many barcoded oligo-dTs, which allows it to capture the cell's RNA.,
+Each bead has many barcoded oligo-dTs, which allows it to capture the cell's RNA.
+It also has a unique identification barcode.
+Do a reverse transcription reaction on each of the beads.
+Then amplify with PCR.

+Problem with this method is that only a small fraction of droplets contained one bead and one cell (2%).

+Can sequence thousands, tens of thousands of cells.

+10x Genomics - very similar to dropseq except 90% of droplets had only one bead.
+Additionally, reverse transcription happened within the droplets.
+Can sequence up to 25,000 cells in each of the lanes of the chip.
+Each chip has 8 lanes on it.